- ASSESSMENT ON Internet (Information database for 5000 artists)

 Technically, and this sculpture should not be here, because it was bought in a private transaction.
 However, we've done for her except in-первых, that Canova, in-вторых, history of transactions is very significant, in-третьих, the price is that places, if not in ranking, then certainly in the enumeration work deserves.

 Another ancient artifact in our list of most expensive sculptures — marble bust of the Roman politician and military commander Germanicus (full name Germanicus Julius Caesar Claudian), the adopted son of Emperor Tiberius and father of the Emperor Caligula.
 The unknown sculptor carved a young and successful Roman commander, distinguished for his campaigns in Germany and poisoned at the age of just 33 years.
 There are about ten similar busts of Germanicus.
 The most famous of them are in the Louvre (bust, found in the Cordoba) and the British Museum (from basalt).
-Bust, put up for auction at Sotheby's in December 2012, comes from the collection of the Dukes of Elgin, and their family estate, Broomhall in Scotland.
+The bust was auctioned at Sotheby's in December 2012, comes from the collection of the Dukes of Elgin and their ancestral estate of Broomhall in Scotland.
 Bust of Germanicus bought in 1798 or 1799 in Rome, Secretary of the British Ambassador in Constantinople 7-го of the Duke of Elgin Thomas Bruce.
 Antique marble bust was intended to decorate the diplomatic residence.
 Subsequently, for some years a bust of Germanicus settled in Bramhall.
 It is not surprising that a work with such a solid provenance fought up to $8 million.

 and finally — yellow bear URS Fischer (1973).
 This is perhaps the most thorough and significant work of Fisher when-либо to appear at auction.
 The Swiss artist is best known for his ephemeral works made of wax (large sculptures-свечи, guttering as the combustion wick) or bread (Fisher as-то built the house of bread and placed it parrots, gradually krasivih and ate his home).
-A "Lamp "Bear" the", though it seems soft plush toy is actually made of bronze.
-This seven-meter sculpture weighing about 20 tons devoted to favorite and familiar childhood things.
+A "Lamp "Bear"" it seems soft plush toy is actually made of bronze.
+This seven-meter sculpture weighing about 20tons of dedicated to favorite and familiar childhood things.
 Fisher connects everyday objects that are difficult to represent are merged together.
 But the impression this bear with burning in the forehead with a lamp produces festive.
 Just remember the "balloons" of Koons.
 After sitting in the square in front of the new-йоркским a Sotheby's auction in yellow bear went to a certain private collection in exchange for $6.8 million

 When quoting reference to the https://artinvestment.ru without fail